xyflow/react-flow-docs/docs/api/react-flow-instance.md

 Transforms pixel coordinates to the internal ReactFlow coordinate system.
 This can be used when you drag nodes (from a side bar for example) and need the internal position on the pane.

 `({ x, y }: XYPosition): { x, y}: XYPosition`

+### `viewportInitialized`

+Boolean property to determine if React Flow has been initialized with all its event listeners.